How to Build an App Like Salesforce: Enterprise CRM, Custom Object Architecture, and What Scale Requires

 • Build only if: you have 50+ users, a vertical-specific workflow Salesforce does not support, data sovereignty requirements, or a Salesforce bill over $50,000 per year.

 Salesforce charges $165 per user per month on the Enterprise plan.
 For 50 users, that is $99,000 per year, every year, before add-ons.
-A custom CRM built to your exact workflow costs $80,000 to $130,000 once, and pays back in 12 to 18 months.
-The math is not complicated — the question is what you actually need to build.
+A custom CRM built to your exact workflow costs $50,000 to $90,000 once, and pays back in 12 to 18 months.
+The math is not complicated.
+The question is what you actually need to build.

 What "build an app like Salesforce" actually means

 Salesforce is not one product.
-It is a platform with a CRM at its core, surrounded by 1,000+ integrations, an AI layer (Einstein), a marketplace (AppExchange), CPQ tools, territory management, and an object model that lets customers build custom applications on top of it.
+It is a platform built around a CRM, surrounded by 1,000+ integrations, an AI layer (Einstein), a marketplace (AppExchange), CPQ tools, territory management, and an object model that lets customers build custom applications on top of it.

 You are not building all of that.
 If you tried, you would spend $3 million and 3 years.